Columbia County Democratic Committee accused of ‘fraudulently misrepresenting absentee mailing’

 It used the “Official Election Mail Authorized by the US Postal Service” indicia authorized by the Post Office for official election mail only.
 It contains a pre-filled State of New York absentee ballot application with a return envelope to the County Board of Elections.
 I feel that it was clearly meant to mislead voters into believing it was official mail from the Columbia County Board of Elections.”Commissioner Miller-Simmons.

-The Columbia County board of elections would also like to highlight that the mailing in question did not come from them, they did not approve the mailing nor give permission for their address to be used.
+Miller-Simmons also claimed that the mailing in question did not come from the Board of Elections, and the Board of Elections did not approve the mailing nor give permission for their address to be used.

+The Chair of the Columbia County Democratic Committee, Keith Kanaga, has labeled the allegations a “partisan attack by someone who should know better,” and dismissed the notion that the mailing is inappropriate as “nonsense.”

+Firing back, Kanaga describes the complaint as an attempt to suppress voter turnout and encourages everyone who has received an absentee ballot application to complete it and return it to the Board of Elections immediately.

 LATEST STORIES